AndrewClarke/Allens-Interval-Algebra/README.md

 The class must be sub-classed because you are required to define a 'forever' value for your class, along with the size of the atomic clock and clock ticks in your chosen resolution.
-NOTE: currently, the two clock ticks are not used, because I'm not sure if the clients should be required to round to the tick granularities, or whether this library should act like a nanny and perform/check roundings on your behalf.
-It is important to know, however, that the code is always written to trust that the start and end values are correctly rounded to appropriate ticks.
+NOTE: currently, the two clock ticks are not used because I'm not sure if the clients should be required to round to the tick granularities, or whether this library should act like a nanny and perform/check roundings on your behalf.
+It is important to know, however, that the code is always written to trust that the start and end values are correctly rounded to appropriate granular ticks - ie no 'real' scale mentality allowed.

 An early version of this code allowed nil to represent 'forever' BUT it has weaknesses when inlining combinations of operators - many tests for nil were required to guard